suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 #### Nozzle

-The 'Nozzle' component is used to model the inlet diffuser and the outlet fan and compressor nozzles as shown below.
+The 'Nozzle' component is used to model the inlet diffuser, the outlet fan, and the compressor nozzles as shown below.

 <pre><code class="python"># ------------------------------------------------------------------